jannes-m/apps/README.md

 velo\_apps
 ==========

-`velo_apps` provides functions of the [velo](https://github.com/jannes-m/velo)-package as RShiny Apps. velo is an R package which provides bicycle-related calculations frequently used by bike enthusiasts.
-Until now many of these functions are spread over the web, are unreliable mostly due to insufficient documentation and/or do not exist.
-The main goals of the velo-package are:

--   Bring together the most important bicycle-related calculations in a well-documented, transparent and reproducible manner (well, so far, the package consists of four functions ...).

--   In the future, RShiny should make the implemented functions interactively usable.
+`velo_apps` provides functions of the [velo](https://github.com/jannes-m/velo)-package as RShiny Apps.
+This way people unfamiliar with R can now also use `velo`-functions. `spoke_app` calculates spoke lengths.

 You can install the latest development version from github with